virtru/oteltracer/CONTRIBUTING.md

 * Cosmetic changes should _not_ affect the version number.
 (Example: Fixing typos, reformatting docs.)

 #### Tracking Versions
-Rather than use a CHANGELOG or VERSION file, we ask that you use annotated `git tags` when bumping the spec Semver, and use the annotation message to describe the change.
+Rather than use a CHANGELOG or VERSION file, we ask that you use annotated `git tags` when bumping the Semver, and use the annotation message to describe the change.
 > Example: `git tag -s 4.1.0 -m "version 4.1.0 - twiddled a doohickey"`)

 Please use the raw semver when tagging - no `v4.1.0`, just `4.1.0`